daniel-olivo/PerScholas/README.md

 password: password

-This project require that the choosen individuals work together to create an online point of sales system.
+This project requires that the choosen individuals work together to create an online point of sales system.

 Team3:
 Nathaniel Townsend